petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-log-context.md

 ## Enabling Together with the Upgrade Report

 If the [upgrade report](./upgrade-report.md) is enabled together with the upgrade log context, the contents of the upgrade report will also be output in your console logs.
-Note, the report is displayed in a slightly different from than the `upgrade_report.info` files.
+Note, the report is displayed in a slightly different format than the `upgrade_report.info` files.

 | Upgrade report key | Explanation |
 | :--- | :--- |